cmod/websters-1913/README.md

-# Webster's 1913 Dictionary
+# Webster's 1913 Dictionary for macOS

 A contemporary-update to the styling of dictionary results for the Webster's 1913 English Dictionary.

-Dictionary madness kicked off by [James Somers back in 2014](https://jsomers.net/blog/dictionary).
+Dictionary madness kicked off by [James Somers back in 2014](https://jsomers.net/blog/dictionary):

+> A book where you can enter “sport” and end up with “a diversion of the field” — this is in fact the opposite of what I’d known a dictionary to be.
+This is a book that transmutes plain words into language that’s finer and more vivid and sometimes more rare.
+No wonder McPhee wrote with it by his side.
+No wonder he looked up words he knew, versus words he didn’t, in a ratio of “at least ninety-nine to one.”

 Based off the output of [@ponychicken's parsing](https://github.com/ponychicken/WebsterParser) of the original dictionary files.

+### Installation

 To install on macOS: